(velocity with respect to local rest)

 For a star within a galaxy, "rest" might be taken as the mean

-motion of nearby stars.
-For distant galaxies, e.g., in
+from the general motion of those around it.
+For distant galaxies,

-cosmology studies, "rest" might be taken as the motion respect to the
+e.g., in cosmology studies, "rest" might be taken as the motion

 Referenced by pages: